Neoshrimp/IntoxicatedKid-TestMod/README.md

 This is more of an workspace than an actual mod.
-Do not download for gameplay purpose.
+You may experience game breaking bug and softlock.